F8

-F8 displayed, oven may not start or may shut off unexpectedly; sometimes associated with cooling fan issues on models with electronic controls.
+F8 is displayed, and the oven may not start or may shut off unexpectedly; this is sometimes associated with cooling fan issues on models with electronic controls.

 Safety Warning